jensen/sqlintro-notes/README.md

 I prefer to have a `deleted_at` column that stores a DATE.
 That way you can still filter out deleted results without having to lose the data.
 Storage is not expensive.

 You've seen a reference to `ON DELETE CASCADE` for foreign key references.
 If we delete a cohort then we may want to delete all of the students that point to the record.
 The cascading delete functionality is a [constraint](https://www.postgresql.org/docs/current/static/ddl-constraints.html).
-It is not necessary but it may cause you some issues when trying to delete something that has a foreign reference to it.
+It is not necessary to use CASCADE.
+If you don't you may notice some issues when trying to delete something that has a foreign reference to it.

 ## JOIN